JustUtahCoders/comunidades-unidas-internal/api-docs/client-follow-up.md

 **_Notes_**

-A client follow up must include an associated service id, title of the interaction, the description of the interaction, and a date to follow up with the client.
+A client follow up must include an array of associated service id(s), title of the interaction, the description of the interaction, and a date to follow up with the client.

 ### Request